hitokiri-mata/katacoda-courses/kubernetes-pipelines/drone/finish.md

 ## Lessons Learned ##

-With these steps you have learned how:
+With these steps you have learned how to:

-- Write a drone file
+- &#x2714; write a drone file
-- Install and interact with the command line tool (CLI)
+- &#x2714; install and interact with the command line tool (CLI)
-- Install Drone engine on Kubernetes
+- &#x2714; install Drone engine on Kubernetes
-- Run a full pipeline
+- &#x2714; run a full pipeline

 ## Additional Information ##